microsoft/react-native-code-push/README.md

 * [notifyApplicationReady](#codepushnotifyapplicationready): Notifies the CodePush runtime that an installed update is considered successful.
 This is an optional API, but is useful when you want to expicitly enable "rollback protection" in the event that an exception occurs in code that you've deployed to production.

-* [restartPendingUpdate](#codepushrestartPendingUpdate): Conditionally restarts the app if a previously installed update is currently pending (e.g. it was installed using the `ON_NEXT_RESTART` or `ON_NEXT_RESUME` modes, and the app hasn't been restarted or resumed yet).
+* [restartApp](#codepushrestartapp): Immediately restarts the app.
+If there is an update pending, it will be immediately displayed to the end-user, and the rollback timer (if specified when installing the update) will begin.
+Otherwise, calling this method simply has the same behavior as the end-user killing and restarting the process.

 * [sync](#codepushsync): Allows checking for an update, downloading it and installing it, all with a single call.
 Unless you need custom UI and/or behavior, we recommend most developers to use this method when integrating CodePush into their apps